Rohma-Khan/Assignment3/README.md

 A type of text file this could be used for is a song, a book, a speach.
 Word Frequency is a list of words and the amount of times each word was used.

 In order to create this frequency I used a dictionary.
 I used this because a dictionary with the key-value pair was suggested by my professor.
 The key would be the world and the value is the number of times the word appears.
+This code was mostly done from https://www.geeksforgeeks.org/sorting-a-hashmap-according-to-values/ and from my Professor's example.
+I slightly modified it.

 Example of input and output: